3PL vs Freight Forwarder: What is the Difference?

 • Consulting: Freight forwarders sometimes act as consultants, advising shippers on the most efficient and cost-effective methods of shipping, assessing risk, and planning logistics accordingly.

-• Specialized Shipping Services: Freight forwarders often handle freight that is hazardous, perishable, or oversized and requires specialized handling.
+• Specialized Shipping Services: Freight forwarders often handle freight that is hazardous, including chemical and other dangerous materials, perishable, or oversized and requires specialized handling.

 Differences Between 3PLs and Freight Forwarders